"The Road to Becoming a Ski Resort Maniac" ~Snow Machines & Snow Makers~ | Part 2 | With this power, the season will finally begin!

 Karuizawa Prince Hotel Ski Resort, the second ski resort in Japan to open in the 2020-21 season,

-Karuizawa Prince Hotel Ski Resort will open on Tuesday, November 3rd (national holiday), the earliest in Nagano Prefecture and the second earliest in Japan.
+On November 3rd (Tuesday, a national holiday), Karuizawa Prince Hotel Ski Resort will open, the earliest in Nagano Prefecture and the second earliest in Japan.
 Along with Yeti, it is synonymous with the start of the season.
-Eight snowmaking machines will begin full operation on Sunday, October 10th, and upon opening, the approximately 400m-long Kurinoki Course and Prince Slope will be open for skiing.
+From October 10th (Sunday), eight snowmaking machines will begin full operation, and at the time of opening, the Kurinoki course, which is approximately 400m long, and the Prince slope are expected to be open for skiing.

-Approximately 450 tons of snow will be produced per day, totaling approximately 6,000m3 in the 24 days from the start of work on October 10th until opening.
-Until the opening, the snowmaking machines will be in use regardless of the temperature.
-Even after opening, snowmaking work will continue, with the aim of having all nine courses open by the end of the year.
+Approximately 450 tons of snow will be produced per day, and in the 24 days from the start of work on October 10th until the opening, approximately 6,000 cubic meters of snow will be produced.
+Until the opening, the snowmaking machines will be used regardless of the temperature.
+Snowmaking work will continue even after the opening of the season, with the aim of opening all nine courses by the end of the year.

 Karuizawa Prince Hotel Ski Resort owns eight snowmaking machines and a whopping 195 fan-type snowmaking machines.
 They make snow with the snowmaking machines from October to November, and switch to snowmaking machines from mid-December